mdn/content/files/en-us/web/api/performanceresourcetiming/responsestart/index.md

 The `responseStart` property can have the following values:

 - A {{domxref("DOMHighResTimeStamp")}} immediately after the browser receives the first byte of the response from the server.
-- `0` if the resource instantaneously retrieved from a cache.
+- `0` if the resource was instantaneously retrieved from a cache.
 - `0` if the resource is a cross-origin request and no {{HTTPHeader("Timing-Allow-Origin")}} HTTP response header is used.

 ## Examples